 We aim to help Presbyterians become better able to articulate their faith in everyday relationships with neighbors of other faiths and to develop the theological grounding we all need to engage with confidence and clarity in interfaith work.

-Presbyterian Interfaith Relations Network
+Interfaith and Ecumenical Relations Network